Carol Jenkins Barnett

-Carol Jenkins Barnett (September 30, 1956 – December 7, 2021) was an American philanthropist and businesswoman, the daughter of George W. Jenkins, the founder of Publix Super Markets.
-Jenkins Barnett served as president of Publix Super Markets Charities and as a member of the board of directors of Publix Super Markets.
-She had been included in a Forbes list of The World's Billionaires every year from 2008 on.
+Carol Jenkins Barnett (September 30, 1956 – December 7, 2021) was an American philanthropist, businesswoman, and the daughter of Publix Super Markets founder George W. Jenkins.
+Jenkins Barnett was president of Publix Super Markets Charities and a member of the grocery chain's board of directors.
+She was included in the Forbes list of The World's Billionaires every year from 2008 on.

 Early life

 Carol Jenkins was the daughter of Anne MacGregor and George W. Jenkins.
 Jenkins Barnett is one of six children: Howard, David, Julie, Nancy and Kenneth.
 Barnett attended Emory University but later transferred to Florida Southern College in Lakeland, Florida.

 Carol Barnett's father, George W. Jenkins, founded Publix Super Markets.
 Carol was born in 1956 when Publix was in its heyday.
 Carol and her five siblings worked at Publix beginning at the age of sixteen.
-She recalled the time: "The way I grew up, everything was about Publix.
+She said: "The way I grew up, everything was about Publix.
 We'd go to store openings.
 I remember attending the 100th store opening when I was eight.
 I was there for the glory years."

 Business career

 Board of directors

-In 1983, Jenkins Barnett joined the Publix Board of Directors and served in that role until 2016.
+Jenkins Barnett was a member of the Publix board of directors from 1983 to 2016.
 During her time at Publix, the company grew into the largest supermarket chain in Florida, expanded into five other states, and recorded $32.5 billion in sales in 2015.

 Publix Charities

 Publix Super Markets Charities strives to provide the communities it serves with funding for housing with Habitat for Humanity.
 The charity also supports other causes such as food assistance, education, and youth programs.
-Between 1991 and 2016, Jenkins Barnett served as president of Publix Super Market Charities.
+Between 1991 and 2016, Jenkins Barnett was president of Publix Super Market Charities.
 Jenkins Barnett helped lead the organization to donate $25 million to nonprofit organizations each year.
-She helped lead the organization to donate over 10 million dollars to Habitat for Humanity.
+She helped lead the organization to donate over $10 million to Habitat for Humanity.